oslo-pm/oslo-pm.github.io/_posts/2021-01-06-brian-d-foy-looking-forward-to-perl-7.md

-[This meeting has been postponed from October due to brian having been summoned to fight fires in the US North-West]
+[This meeting has been postponed from October due to brian having been summoned to fight fires in the US North-West, and from December due to stricter Covid-19 rules in Oslo.
+We apologize for this inconvenience]

 ## How may we prepare for Perl 7?